A Brief History of Go

 Go is one of the oldest board games in the world.
 Its true origins are unknown, though it almost certainly originated in China some 3,000-4,000 years ago.
-In the absence of facts there are various myths: for example that the legendary Emperor Yao invented Go to enlighten his son, Dan Zhu.
+In the absence of facts about the origin of the game there are various myths: for example that the legendary Emperor Yao invented Go to enlighten his son, Dan Zhu.

-Although it originated in central Asia, historically it was in Japan that the game really flourished.
+Although it originated in central Asia and there are references to the game by Confucius, historically it was in Japan that the game really flourished.
 Introduced into Japan probably well before the 8th century, Go soon gained popularity at the Imperial Court and, from this auspicious beginning, took root in Japanese culture.